 This is a paragraph

-element has a start tag
+theelement has a start tag

 and an end tag

 with the element content being ‘This is a paragraph'.
-The
+Theelement defines a paragraph in the HTML document.

 The internet equivalent to post and mail, email is an encoded message that is sent instantly to someone else's computer.
 It is however a "best attempt" facility and not foolproof, largely because of the complexity of the internet itself and the vast number of things that can cause the process to stall or fail.